 The Sewer System has been designated by the County as its Water Quality Enterprise.
-Distributed over a 424-square-mile service area, the Sewer System collected and treated 181 million gallons of sewage per day ("mgd") from approximately 1.6 million residents in 2014.
-The major wastewater facilities include three secondary treatment plants (West Point in Seattle, South in Renton, and Brightwater in south Snohomish County), 391 miles of conveyance lines, 47 pump stations, and 25 regulator stations.
-Other facilities include four combined sewer overflow ("CSO") treatment plants, 38 CSO control locations, and secondary treatment plants on Vashon Island and in Carnation.
+Distributed over a 424-square-mile service area, the Sewer System collected and treated an average of 178 million gallons of sewage per day ("mgd") from approximately 1.7 million residents in 2015.
+The major wastewater facilities include three secondary treatment plants (West Point in Seattle, South in Renton, and Brightwater in south Snohomish County), 391 miles of conveyance lines, 47 pump stations, and 26 regulator stations.
+Other facilities include four combined sewer overflow ("CSO") treatment plants, two CSO storage facilities, 38 CSO control locations, and secondary treatment plants on Vashon Island and in Carnation.